hotmailed/Pull-Request-Demo/README.md

 # Pull-Request-Demo
-This repo will test the functionality of the GitHub App "Pull Request Validator App" TestPush-1
+This repo will be used to test the functionality of the GitHub App "Pull Request Validator App" TestPush-1
 TestPush-2
 TestPush-3